Csenge001/Checkerboard/readme.txt

-Mini canvas project: a green checkerboard with some fancy shades.
+Mini canvas project: a checkerboard with green and yellow shades.